-Born and raised in Oklahoma, Rue McClanahan had a similar path to success as Bea Arthur, starting off in theatre and Broadway productions before landing a role on the sitcom Maude, playing Bea Arthur’s character Maude’s best friend, Vivian Cavender.
+Born and raised in Oklahoma, Rue McClanahan had a similar path to success as Bea Arthur, starting off in theatre and Broadway productions before landing a role on the sitcom Maude (see how to watch above) playing Bea Arthur’s character Maude’s best friend, Vivian Cavender.
 But it was her role as man-eating Blanche in The Golden Girls that shot her to fame.
 A vegetarian and animal welfare advocate, she was also a supporter gay rights and same-sex marriage.

 Naive country girl Rose moves from tiny St Olaf, Minnesota to Miami after her husband’s death and finds work at a grief counselling centre.
 In later seasons she becomes romantically involved with college professor Miles Webber, who eventually turns out to be on a witness protection programme.

 Born in Illinois, Betty White grew up in California, and originally wanted to become a forest ranger.
 But at the time women weren’t allowed to be rangers, so she decided on a career in the performing arts.
 After being turned down by film studios for not being "photogenic", she forged a career in radio before becoming a well-known face on TV entertainment shows and game shows.
+In her fun-loving 1954 series Life With Elizabeth, she plays the newlywed wife of Alvin (Del Moore). his series is currently available on Amazon Prime.
 She then landed roles on The Mary Tyler Moore Show, Mama’s Family and then The Golden Girls.

 Known for her wisecracks, put-downs and brazen remarks, Dorothy’s mum Sophia was a favourite with the show’s fans.
 Sophia initially moved into the Miami house after her Shady Pines retirement home was damaged in a fire.
 Born in Sicily she believes strongly in ancient Sicilian traditions, including the power of the "Sicilian curse", which she often threatens to cast on Dorothy.
 There are also regular hints that she and her family have mafia connections.